wes-allen/mycode/README.md

 # mycode
-Learning to track my code
+Learning to track my code.
+Learning how to use version control.
 ## Getting Started
 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites
 What is needed to install the software and how to install.
 ## Built With